A New Estimate of the Cutoff Value in the Bak-Sneppen Model: Dynamical Characteristics of the Model

 \subsection{\textit{Most Replacements Have Low Rank}}

-We can order the values of the fitness by their \emph{rank}.
+We can order the values of the fitness distribution by their \emph{rank}.
 The lowest fitness is ranked ``1", the next lowest gets rank ``2", et cetera.
-The rank-driven analysis put forward in \cite{grinfeld}, \cite{grinfeld2}, and \cite{veermanprieto} strongly suggests that the vast majority of mutations occur at the lowest ranks (when the nodes are ordered by fitness value).
+The rank-driven analysis put forward in \cite{grinfeld}, \cite{grinfeld2}, and \cite{veermanprieto} strongly suggests that the vast majority of mutations occur at the lowest ranks.
 For example, Figure \ref{rankreplacement} illustrates the frequency at which the different ranks are replaced (after reaching the stationary distribution) for one simulation at $N =800$.
 The overwhelming majority of replacements occur below rank 50.
-This motivates maintaining a \textit{short list} containing only the lowest-ranked nodes.
+This motivates maintaining a ``short list'' containing only the lowest-ranked nodes.
 Mutated nodes may enter and leave the short list, where they stay ``waiting'' to be mutated.
 If the list grows too small, it is rebuilt by sorting the entire population.
 Keeping track only of relatively few lowest-ranked nodes on the short list allows us to find the position of the lowest ranked node without searching the whole population.
 The trick is to keep the list long enough so that we avoid sorting the entire population too often.
-This strategy allows us to iterate the model $2\cdot N^3$ in barely over $O(N^3)$ time (see next section).
+This strategy allows us to iterate the model $2\cdot N^3$ times in approximately $O(N^3 \log N)$ time (compare the naive method at $O(N^4)$ and a standard heap method at $O(N^3 \log N)$ as discussed in Section 3.1).